 The New-York Historical Society American History Book Prize

-An engraved medal, patterned after a medal in the Society’s collection, $50,000 cash prize to the author and the title American Historian Laureate.
-The award will be presented in April 2013 at the Chairman’s Council Weekend with History, an annual gathering of the New-York Historical Society’s most committed supporters.
+Prize: An engraved medal, patterned after a medal in the New-York Historical Society’s collection, $50,000 cash prize to the author and the title American Historian Laureate.
+The award will be presented in April 2016 at the Chairman’s Council Weekend with History, an annual gathering of New-York Historical’s most committed supporters.

 The New-York Historical Society